scottpidzarko/serilog-sinks-crestronconsole/README.md

     <add key="serilog:write-to:CrestronConsole" />
 ```

 ### JSON `appsettings.json` configuration

-To use the console sink with _Microsoft.Extensions.Configuration_, for example with ASP.NET Core or .NET Core, use the [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) package.
+To use the console sink with _Microsoft.Extensions.Configuration_, use the [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration) package.
 First install that package if you have not already done so:

 ```shell
 dotnet add package Serilog.Settings.Configuration